 We have been managing investments since 2009, and as a fiduciary, we are always working to use all of the latest academic studies and data to obtain the best result for you.
 We continually seek to make improvements to our investment strategy that will allow for faster response times to various market environments, thereby reducing your risk and increasing your return.
 Our goal is to provide you with an investment strategy, that when all the factors are considered, results in the highest probability of long-term success.
 Our strategy utilizes diversification, the correlation between assets, and human behavior as measured by momentum to achieve that goal.
 We can employ our strategy across different risk levels, which allows us to tailor the portfolio to your needs.

 Backtested Portfolio Results

 What is backesting?

-Growth | Conservative Growth | Capital Preservation
+3x Growth | Growth | Conservative Growth |

-Our 3x growth portfolio uses our growth strategy but with 3x ETFs, which have 3x the upside and downside of normal ETFs.
+- Our 3x growth strategy uses our growth strategy but with 3x ETFs, which have 3x the upside and downside of normal ETFs.
 This significantly increases both the risk and the return.

 As we have mentioned, historical data and analysis should not be taken as an indication or guarantee of future performance.
 Past performance is no guarantee of future results and future performance may differ significantly from historical performance.
 The backtests are displayed to give you an idea of how our investment strategy has worked in the past and how it has differed from other investment strategies during that time.